ryantcliff/AutomaticDoorLock/README.md

     ```Serial
       AT+UART=38400,0,0
     ```

     ---
+    ##### Note: #####
     If the HC-05 modules are paired successfully, they will both exhibit a short double-blink.
 If either modules are exhibiting a fast blink or a slow single-blink, perform a power cycle on both of them to attempt a connection.
-If this does not work, begin pairing steps again starting at **Slave Configuration**.
+If this does not work, begin pairing steps again starting at the top of **PAIRING HC-05 MODULES**.

     ---

+    ### SETTING UP ENVIRONMENT ###
+    Once the HC-05 modules have been successfully paired, upload `AutomaticDoorLock_Inside.ino` and `AutomaticDoorLock_Outside.ino` to `Inside Controller Unit` and `Outside Controller Unit` respectively.
+    In the Arduino IDE, the serial